1977 Cincinnati Reds season

-The 1977 Cincinnati Reds season was a season in American baseball.
-The team finished in second place in the National League West, with a record of 88–74, 10 games behind the Los Angeles Dodgers.
+The 1977 Cincinnati Reds season was the 108th season for the franchise in Major League Baseball, and their 8th and 7th full season at Riverfront Stadium.
+The team entered 1977 as the two-time defending World Series champions, but finished in second place in the National League West, with a record of 88–74, 10 games behind the Los Angeles Dodgers and missed the playoffs.
 The Reds were managed by Sparky Anderson and played their home games at Riverfront Stadium.